9 Successful People with Dyslexia

 2. Jamie Oliver

 Jamie Oliver’s dyslexia hasn’t stopped him from becoming known as one of the world’s greatest chefs.
 Oliver’s dyslexia caused him to struggle as a student and deeply impacted his performance in school.
-He was put in special needs classrooms by his teachers because, at the time, neither his teachers nor he knew that it was his diagnosis of dyslexia that was keeping him from excelling.
+His teachers put him in special needs classrooms because, at the time, neither his teachers nor he knew that it was his diagnosis of dyslexia that was keeping him from excelling.

 But while academics weren’t Oliver’s strong suit, he knew he had talent and didn’t let his trouble in school hinder his drive to succeed.
 As he started to excel while working in restaurants at a young age, Oliver’s skills quickly prospered despite his dyslexia.
-Because Jamie Oliver didn’t allow his dyslexia to restrain his career, he’s now recognized as a celebrity chef around the world.
+Because Jamie Oliver didn’t allow his dyslexia to restrain his career, he’s now recognized as a celebrity chef worldwide.

 3. Anderson Cooper

-As a child, Anderson Cooper certainly didn’t expect to be the face of news around the world, winning six Emmy Awards as a journalist.
-Anderson struggled with reading growing up, and sometimes even pretended to make sense of what he was reading in order to keep up with his peers.
+As a child, Anderson Cooper certainly didn’t expect to be the face of news worldwide, winning six Emmy Awards as a journalist.
+Anderson struggled with reading growing up and sometimes even pretended to make sense of what he was reading to keep up with his peers.

-Luckily for Cooper, his teachers were keen to his intelligence aside from his challenges with reading, and set up proper supports within the school to give him extra help with a reading specialist.
-With helpful resources in place, Cooper started to make great strides with his literacy, and ended up being accepted to Yale University to study journalism.
+Luckily for Cooper, his teachers were keen on his intelligence, aside from his challenges with reading, and set up proper supports within the school to give him extra help with a reading specialist.
+With helpful resources in place, Cooper started to make great strides with his literacy and ended up being accepted to Yale University to study journalism.

-Cooper reports that as a successful adult, he is grateful for the teachers at his school who saw his potential and were proactive about his struggles with reading.
+Cooper reports that, as a successful adult, he is grateful for the teachers at his school who saw his potential and were proactive about his reading struggles.

 4. Whoopi Goldberg

-When looking back on her childhood, Goldberg notes “The thing that crushed me more than anything was: I didn’t understand how they didn’t see I was smart, I just couldn’t figure things the way they were doing it.”
+When looking back on her childhood, Goldberg notes, “The thing that crushed me more than anything was: I didn’t understand how they didn’t see I was smart, I just couldn’t figure things out the way they were doing it.”

-Whoopi Goldberg’s self confidence was negatively impacted when kids at school would call her dumb before she knew that she had dyslexia.
-But Whoopi’s mom helped keep her head up high when she would constantly remind her that she could grow up to be anything she wanted to be.
+Whoopi Goldberg’s self-confidence was negatively impacted when kids at school would call her dumb before she knew that she had dyslexia.
+But Whoopi’s mom helped keep her head high when she constantly reminded her that she could grow up to be anything she wanted to be.

-After learning of her dyslexia diagnosis, Goldberg believed her mother and went on to become one of only a few people who have earned not only a Grammy, but also an Academy Award, an Emmy, and a Tony Award.
+After learning of her dyslexia diagnosis, Goldberg believed her mother and became one of only a few people who have earned not only a Grammy, but also an Academy Award, an Emmy, and a Tony Award.
 Looking back on her success, she says that thinking in the unique way that she does has played a big part in helping her achieve great things.
-She believes her dyslexia actually put her at an advantage for her success.
-“I think the advantage is my brain sees and puts information in my head differently, sometimes more interestingly than I think the way everyone else does,” she said.
+She believes her dyslexia put her at an advantage for her success.
+“I think the advantage is my brain sees and puts information in my head differently, sometimes more interestingly, than I think the way everyone else does,” she said.

 5. F. Scott Fitzgerald

-F. Scott Key Fitzgerald is best known for his novels such as The Great Gatsby and Tender Is the Night that depicted the flamboyance, prosperity, and excess of the post-World War I Jazz Age.
-He published a total of four novels, four story collections, and 164 short stories during his literary career, but is believed to have had dyslexia.
-He was kicked out of school at the age of 12 for “refusing” to focus or complete his work.
+F. Scott Key Fitzgerald is best known for his novels such as The Great Gatsby and Tender Is the Night, which depicted the flamboyance, prosperity, and excess of the post-World War I Jazz Age.
+He published four novels, four story collections, and 164 short stories during his literary career but is believed to have had dyslexia.
+He was kicked out of school at 12 for “refusing” to focus or complete his work.

-Although he had a very hard time spelling, his love of creativity and storytelling was able to help him overcome this struggle and succeed as a writer, despite his disability.
+Although he had a very hard time spelling, his love of creativity and storytelling helped him overcome this struggle and succeed as a writer despite his disability.

 6. Steven Spielberg

 ET, Indiana Jones, and Jaws are just a few of the legendary films that Steven Spielberg has directed.
-So how did a child who was so far behind in school end up winning two Academy Awards for Best Director?
+So how did a child so far behind in school win two Academy Awards for Best Director?

-When talking about his success despite his dyslexia diagnosis in an interview with Spielberg, he said “It’s of critical importance to me that I read books and scripts…It takes me about two hours and 45 minutes to read what most people can read in about an hour and 10 minutes.
-I just know that I’m still slow at reading but I’ve learned to adjust.”
-Spielberg went on to claim that his slow pace of reading allows him to absorb the content and retain what he reads.
+In an interview with Spielberg, he discussed his success despite his dyslexia diagnosis: “It’s of critical importance to me that I read books and scripts…It takes me about two hours and 45 minutes to read what most people can read in about an hour and 10 minutes.
+I just know that I’m still slow at reading, but I’ve learned to adjust.”
+Spielberg claimed that his slow reading pace allows him to absorb the content and retain what he reads.

 7. Richard Branson